Dream Lands Design

 Gravel

 Gravel is another naturally forming construction aggregate, though it can also be made industrially.
-The aggregate gravel is a collection of rocks or small stones.
+Aggregate gravel is a collection of rocks or small stones.
 It is naturally found underneath riverbeds and streams.

 Type 1 MOT

-Type 1 MOT is a synthetic aggregate sub-base that has been approved by the Ministry of Transport.
+Type 1 MOT is a synthetic aggregate sub-base approved by the Ministry of Transport.
 It is composed of dense rocks such as granite and gritstone.
-Its usage is primarily for sub-basing, but it can be used to fill sites as well.
+Its usage is primarily for sub-basing, but it can also be used to fill sites.
 Aggregate suppliers Basildon may offer you this aggregate.

 Topsoil